 The waterfront in Brunei is being developed more, but you’ll find a lot of well-developed pedestrian paths that make it easy for tourists to discover Bandar Seri Begawan.
 At minimum, admire the water taxis waiting below the steps and maybe step into some of the shops.

 Visit the Tamu Pasar Besar Gadong night market

-That said, Brunei has other food stalls (more in the Singaporean style) elsewhere where you can try some amazing seafood that can be quite spicy, but the night market is easy to get to without a car.
-They're in the process of building an closed-top open-market in the style of the other market to help accommodate more food stalls.
+Brunei has other food halls (more in the Singaporean style) elsewhere where you can try some amazing seafood that can be quite spicy, but the night market is easy to get to without a car.
+They’re in the process of building an closed-top open-market in the style of the other market to help accommodate more food stalls.
 Expect Singapore prices.

 Try Brunei’s most famous food: Ambuyat

 Ambuyat is a truly unique food from Brunei that is made with sago palm.
 The most famous place to have Ambuyat is at a restaurant called Aminah Arif.
 You get a massive portions and it’s perfect for sharing.
 We ended up with five different dishes with five people and there was food left over.

 The idea is that you use a special fork to roll it (like spaghetti) and dip it into the other dishes.
 If you’re picky about textures, you might dislike Ambuyat as it has a distinct gooey texture.
 Jacob absolutely loved it and couldn’t get enough of it.